 This is the day that the Lord has made; let us rejoice and be glad in it.

-Right off the bat in verses 19-21, our Psalmist Author, possibly Moses of the Old Testament, immediately expresses praise with adoration and thanksgiving.
+Right off the bat in Psalm 118:19-21, our Psalmist Author, possibly Moses of the Old Testament, immediately expresses praise with adoration and thanksgiving.

 “Open to me the gates of righteousness, that I may enter through them and give thanks to the Lord.
 This is the gate of the Lord; the righteous shall enter through it.
 I thank you that you have answered me and have become my salvation.”